clock/auto-mapper/README.md

 all you have to do is toss some files into the input sections

-TODO
+TODO:
-• Field deobfuscation\n
+Field deobfuscation
-• Method deobfuscation
+Class deobfuscation